in

 #14 When My Baby Smiles at Me (1948)

-When My Baby Smiles At Me (1948)
+When My Baby Smiles at Me (1948)

 In this engaging musical drama, Betty Grable stars as Bonnie Kane, a talented but troubled burlesque performer who struggles with her personal and professional life.
 Grable's powerful performance displays her incredible range as an actress, showcasing her undeniable charm and natural talent for both dramatic and comedic roles.
 Alongside Dan Dailey, who plays her vaudeville partner and husband, Grable's captivating on-screen chemistry brings to life the poignant story of love, ambition, and redemption.
 When My Baby Smiles at Me features Grable's exceptional singing and dancing abilities and proves once again why she was one of Hollywood's most beloved leading ladies during the Golden Age of cinema.